eslint/rfcs/designs/2024-plugins.eslint.org-website/README.md

 -->

 It would be good to announce the new website on the usual channels when it's ready (ESLint blog, X aka Twitter, Mastodon, Discord).

+`eslint/json` and `eslint/markdown` are mentioned in several places in the ESLint documentation, with links pointing to the GitHub repos of the projects or to the pages of their npm packages.
+Those links could be modified so that they point to pages in the new documentation website.
+Doing this would add visibility to the website and provide a better user experience.

 ## Drawbacks